 Materials Science and Nanotechnology for Chemists

-George Lisensky (Beloit College) and Karen Nordell Pearson (Hope College)
+George Lisensky (Beloit College) and Christopher Bailey (Wells College)

 In 1960, Richard Feynman asked the question, “What would happen if we could arrange atoms one by one the way we want them?”
 Today, the emerging fields of nanoscience and nanotechnology are enabling control of the material world at the scale of atoms and molecules.